- This post contains affiliate links. Read more here.

 If your dog isn’t sensitive to dairy, cheese is sure to please.

 You can combine the cheese with some regular dog food to make it stretch.
-You can also pop the KONG into the microwave for a few seconds to make the cheese soft.
-Just make sure the KONG is cool before you give it to them.
+You can also pop the Kong into the microwave for a few seconds to make the cheese soft.
+Just be sure the Kong is cool before you give it to your pet.

 Don’t have time to cube?
 String cheese is your friend.